Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Numerical results

 \subsubsection{First test case with adaptation}

 As a first example, we consider a variation of the example in \Cref{sssec:example1}.
 Specifically, we take \( u(x_1, x_2) = e^{2(x^2 + y^2)} \), which exhibits a steep gradient near the corner \( (1,1) \). \Cref{tab:tabnoadapt_exp} shows the \( L^2 \) and \( H^1 \) error norms, along with the error indicator for the \( H^1 \) norm on a non-adapted mesh.
-The effectivity index, defined as

-stabilizes around a value of 5. \Cref{tab:tabadapt_exp} reports the results of the mesh adaptivity algorithm for different values of $TOL$.
+The effectivity index, defined as \(e_i := \hat{\eta}/\|\nabla(u - u_h)\|_{L^2(\Omega)}\), stabilizes around a value of 5. \Cref{tab:tabadapt_exp} reports the results of the mesh adaptivity algorithm for different values of $TOL$.
 In this case as well, the effectivity index \( e_i \) stabilizes around 5 and the error halves when the tolerance $TOL$ is halved.
 Moreover, we observe that the mesh is appropriately refined near the corner \( (1,1) \) (see \Cref{fig:exp_adapt}), and that the adapted mesh achieves a smaller error in the $H^1$ norm with a lower number of vertices (see \Cref{tab:tabnoadapt_exp,tab:tabadapt_exp}).